This blog contains affiliate links at no cost to you. Read my Disclosure Policy.

 I took a bus to get back to downtown Gyeongju.

 Day Trip to Gyeongju?
-Example Gyeongju Itineraries
+Example Itineraries

 Here are things to do in Gyeongju depending on how long you stay.